thma/HsWiki/README.md

 22/Apr/2018:08:41:27 +0000 [Info#yesod-core] Application launched @(yesod-core-1.6.2-BbBvVW2wkIv5HBlOLVMZvZ:Yesod.Core.Dispatch ./Yesod/Core/Dispatch.hs:167:11)
 ```

-Withe above command the HsWiki application writes all documents into the /content folder within the
+With the above command the HsWiki application writes all documents into the /content folder within the
 docker container.
 After restarting the container all these documents will be gone as the
-container starts up the original image with an empty /contant folder.
+container starts up the original image with an empty /content folder.

-In order to keep the generated documents persistent across container restarts you can the docker --mount option as in the following example.
+In order to keep the generated documents persistent across container restarts you can use the docker --mount option as in the following example.
 The /tmp folder of the host system is mounted as /content in the docker container.
-Thus all created documents will be read from / written to the /tmp folder of the host system.
+Thus all created documents will be read from or written to the /tmp folder of the host system.

 ```
 sudo docker run -it -p 3000:3000 --mount type=bind,source=/tmp,target=/content hswiki